markope/crossbarwww/website/crossbario/iotcookbook/Home.md

 </p>

 <p class="note">
-<b>News, 2015/08/08:</b> We've streamlined the Getting Started pages for all devices, in particular the Yun is now much simpler to setup.
+<b>NEWS, 2015/08/08:</b> We've streamlined the Getting Started pages for all devices, in particular the Yun is now much simpler to setup.
 And we've released first pages for the Intel Edison
 </p>
 <br>